Theory of Kinetically-Constrained-Models Dynamics: Dynamical equations in the regime

-To present the argument we need to introduce a number of definitions.
+To derive the equation, we begin with a number of definitions which are novel to this study.
 The {\it blocked persistence} $\phi_b(t)$ is the fraction of negative spins that have been {\it blocked} at all times less than $t$.
-Naturally we have $\phi(t) \geq \phi_b(t)$ as a spin that is facilitated ({\it i.e.}\ not blocked) does not necessarily flips, however one can argue that at large times $\phi_b(t)$ and $\phi(t)$ have the same critical behavior, {\it i.e.}\ $\delta \phi_b(t) \equiv \phi_b(t)-\phi_{plat}$ and $\delta \phi(t) \equiv \phi(t)-\phi_{plat}$ approach zero with the same leading term $1/(t/t_0)^a$.
+Naturally we have $\phi(t) \geq \phi_b(t)$ as a spin that is facilitated ({\it i.e.}\ not blocked) does not necessarily flip, however one can argue and confirm numerically (see App.~\ref{sec:DiffPersVSblockPers}) that at large times $\delta \phi_b(t) \equiv \phi_b(t)-\phi_{plat}$ and $\delta \phi(t) \equiv \phi(t)-\phi_{plat}$ approach zero with the same leading term $(t/t_0)^{-a}$.
 More precisely one can argue that the difference $\phi(t)-\phi_b(t)$ is proportional to $d\phi /dt$, and thus it vanishes with a much faster power law $1/t^{a+1}$.
-We refer the reader to App.~\ref{app:DiffPersVSblockPers} for a complete discussion of this point.
-For now see Figs.~\ref{fig:bloccFacDer} and \ref{fig:phiphibphi0} for a numerical confirmation of this expectation.
+We refer the reader to App.~\ref{sec:DiffPersVSblockPers} for a complete discussion of this point.
 We also define the {\it zero-switch blocked persistence} $\phi_b^{(0)}(t)$ as the fraction of negative sites that have been blocked up to time $t$ because at least three of their neighbors have remained in the negative state at all times less than $t$.
-The possible cases can be represented graphically as: